yucifer/Advent-of-Code/Readme.md

-This repository contains my solutions to the event Advent of Code.
+This repository contains my solutions to the event Advent of Code 2020.